Flag of the Cocos (Keeling) Islands

-The flag of the Cocos (Keeling) Islands is a green field with symbols such as a palm tree on a gold disc, which represents the islands' tropical flora; a crescent, which represent the Cocos Malays; and the Southern Cross, which represent Australia and the Southern Hemisphere.
-The flag mostly uses the national colours of Australia.
+The flag of the Cocos (Keeling) Islands (bendera Pulu Kokos (Keeling)) is the flag representing the Cocos (Keeling) Islands, an external territory of Australia.
+The flag is a green field with symbols such as a palm tree on a gold disc, which represents the islands' tropical flora; a crescent, which represents the Cocos Malays and Islam; and the Southern Cross, which represent Australia and the Southern Hemisphere.
+The flag mostly uses the national colours of Australia (green and gold).